 The Organization's cash and cash equivalents held in bank deposit accounts, at times, may exceed federally insured limits.
-At June 30, 2023 and 2022, the Organization had approximately \$1,124,000 and \$5,947,000, respectively, of deposits in excess of FDIC insured limits, currently \$250,000 per financial institution.
+At June 30, 2024, the Organization's bank deposit accounts were fully insured by the FDIC.
+At June 30, 2023, the Organization had approximately \$1,124,000 of deposits in excess of FDIC insured limits, currently \$250,000 per financial institution.
 The Organization has not experienced any losses on such accounts, and management believes it is not exposed to any significant credit risk on cash and cash equivalents.

-At June 30, 2023, the Organization had approximately \$2,723,000 of cash equivalents in the form of a money market mutual fund.
+At June 30, 2024 and 2023, the Organization had approximately \$5,450,000 and \$2,723,000, respectively, of cash equivalents in the form of a money market mutual fund.
 The amounts in the money market mutual fund are not covered by FDIC insurance.
 However, since amounts in the money market mutual fund are invested in bills, bonds, notes and other instruments issued by the U.S. Government or the U.S. Treasury, management believes any possible loss to the Organization due to credit risk is minimal.

-For the years ended June 30, 2023 and 2022, substantially all of the Organization's grant revenue was received from the Corporation for Public Broadcasting.
+For the years ended June 30, 2024 and 2023, substantially all of the Organization's grant revenue was received from the Corporation for Public Broadcasting (CPB).
+In addition, the Organization received a \$101,670 grant from Oklahoma State Department of Education for the year ended June 30, 2024.